nodeca/nodeca-doc/src/documents/modules-server.html.md

   err                   # internal, to pass error on finalization in responder status body                  # internal, used in responder end to prepare reply
+  post: null            # internal, filled by formidable with `fields` & `files`
+                        # structures, for http POST requests

   headers               # http headers sandbox. (!) don't use `res` directly